claschumer/Movies/README.md

 ### Paul
 Week 23 novembre: a first search for the link between budget and success into some plots (gross then score) without taking inflation into account.
 How does this link evolved through time ?
 Week 30 novembre: looking at some relevant US inflation historical datas.
-I tried to interpret the results, some more intuitive than others. (then investigating on the evolution through time).
+I corrected the values taking inflation into account.
+I tried to interpret the results for a global evolution and did some statistic investigation for the evolution of the score and the net profit.
+I also did a quick analysis decade per decade.
-Week
+Week 7 december : global correction of the report

 ### Raphaël
 24/11/21: Discovering the data set, going through quick geographical analysis.
 Most of the films comes from USA.
 It may be interesting to do an analysis without USA movies.
 Look at https://www.the-numbers.com/ to compare the numbers of movies that come from USA from our data set and from external data sets.